BenMakesGames/PlayPlayMini/README.md

 It's important to note: if you try to use a graphic before it's loaded, your application will crash, so don't do it!

+If you also have deferred sound effect or music assets, inject the `SoundManager`, and check on _its_ `FullyLoaded` property, as well!

 ## Services

 If you're familiar with DI, you already know this, but you can create your own services.
 A service is just any class that's been registered with the DI framework (`Autofac`, in our case).
 Suppose you make a `ParticleEffectService` class... once your register it as a service, you can ask for a `ParticleEffectService` in the constructor of any other class, and you can ask for other services in the constructor of your `ParticleEffectService`.